battleaxedotco/tool-docs/docs/README.md

   links:
   - name: Why isn't my license working?
     url: why-isn-t-my-license-working
+  - name: How to trash preferences?
+    url: trashing-preferences
   - name: Is CC2023 supported?
     url: is-the-newest-version-of-creative-cloud-supported
   - name: Is there a trial version?